MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 > [!NOTE]
 > This registry entry applies to Power Automate desktop version 2.24 and later.

-You can use the following registry entry to allow machine registrations to tenants that are different from the machine joined Azure Active Directory tenant.
+You can use the following registry entry to allow machine registrations to tenants that are different from the machine joined Microsoft Entra tenant.

 | Hive | Key | Name | Type |
 |---|---|---|---|